Estem01/NightPvP/README.md

 🌌NightPVP is plugin makes it so pvp can only happen at night.

+# It is currently not working!!

 # ❗Requirements

-PocketMine-MP API 4.0.0 and PHP 8 or PHP 7
+PocketMine-MP API 4.0.0 and PHP 8

 # ❓How to use